HappyTetrahedron/penguard/README.md

 The guardians communicate with each other via Internet using a peer-to-peer protocol (the Penguard Guardian Protocol).
-They can discover each other by using a Penguard Discovery server.
-The Discovery server stores the guardians’ IP addresses and ports and is used to poke holes when the guardians are behind a NAT.
+They can discover each other by using a Penguard Liaison server.
+The Liaison server stores the guardians’ IP addresses and ports and is used to poke holes when the guardians are behind a NAT.